 Very few people I know are sublimely happy and deeply fulfilled with their chosen line of work, so why do we use that as one of our first identifiers?
 Why are we impressed by vague but important-sounding titles when we have no idea what they really mean in terms of the actual day to day work of the title holder?
 I was inspired to think about these questions by this essay by the Mimimalists (give it a read, it’s fabulous).
 When my husband, Ron tells people that he works for a large local construction company, there’s often an automatic cloud of judgment that sets in on their face.
 But if he were to detail what he spends his days working on, he would say that he creates and repairs underground utilities such as water, storm drains and sewers that all of us use and rely upon every single day but rarely if ever consider.
 His work provides clean water and sanitation so that we can live comfortably in our homes and businesses, it keeps our roads safe and navigable in storms.
 Surely that is more important and prestigious than regional management of a box store, right?
 I sure think so.

 So what do I do?
 I spend several days a week working with local veterinary offices and individual families to care for deceased pets.
 I provide comfort to those grieving the loss of their pets.
 I cremate pets with the utmost care and respect, I trim their fur and press their paws into clay to create keepsakes.
 I talk with people about their pets, I hug them tight and try to ease their pain in any way that I can.
 When I’m not doing that work, I also help others in the community to tackle the jobs that they have trouble getting to.
 I assist them with filing, organizing, running errands and many other odd jobs they need help with.
 The work that I do for pay is very fulfilling because I know that I am truly helping people.
 And there is so much more that I “do” besides what I’m paid for: I read almost constantly, I write both here on this blog and also other avenues, I watch movies-anything and everything with a special love for thought provoking documentaries, I listen to music of all kinds that inspire and move me, I listen to podcasts that teach me all sorts of new things, I ride my bike and play with my dogs and cook delicious meals and cruise around Lake Michigan in my boat and talk and laugh with my friends and family.
 What I do is live my life to the fullest potential that I possibly can.
 I experience as much of life, as many people and places and ideas as I’m able to.
 I listen and learn and change and evolve.
-I give praise to the God that created the world we live in and I thank Him for this beautiful life that He gave me.
 I look for opportunities to meet and learn from and serve others as often as I can and I try to be the best friend possible to everyone in my life.
 I fall far short and make mistakes and screw up all the time, but I always get right back up and keep on trying.
 That’s what I do.

 So, what do you do?